briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

-4. _(d)_ No person shall be required to withhold the tax on wages or other compensation paid domestic servants employed by him exclusively in or about such person’s residence, even though such residence is in the Municipality, but such employee shall be subject to all of the requirements of this chapter.
+4. _(d)_ No person shall be required to withhold the tax on wages or other compensation paid domestic servants employed by him exclusively in or about such person's residence, even though such residence is in the Municipality, but such employee shall be subject to all of the requirements of this chapter.
 (Ord.1971-850.
 Passed 12-7-71.)

-5. _(e)_ Manager’s Obligation.
+5. _(e)_ Manager's Obligation.

     1. _(1)_ Every manager is deemed to be a trustee of the Municipality in collecting and holding the tax required under this chapter to be withheld